lupusruber/music_analytics/README.md

 ## Data Pipeline Overview

-The project consists of multiple data streams from two main event types:
+The project consists of multiple data streams from two main event types generated from a syntetic data generator called Eventsim:

 - **Page View Events**: Represents users viewing pages in the music app.
 - **Listen Events**: Represents users listening to songs.

+THhe eventsim docker containers is run while connected to Kafka and directly puts the generated data into Kafka.

 These streams are processed through different **dimensional tables** and **fact tables**: